-Choosing the right VPN: If you do deviate from our recommendations, it’s important to choose an Android VPN app that allows for torrenting.
-Most do, and in doing so, they shield their users from copyright enforcers.
-But those that don’t may cancel your VPN subscription, or even hand your details over details upon receipt of a DMCA-style notice.
+Choosing the right VPN: If you do deviate from our recommendations, it's important to choose an Android VPN app that allows for torrenting.
+Most do, but those that don't may cancel your VPN account if they find you doing it.

 Once you have chosen your VPN, you simply need to install it onto your device, launch the app and choose a server.

 Top Tip: For faster torrenting choose a server closer to your real location.
 These tend to be faster than those further away.

 It's worth noting that while Android VPNs secure online activity from other Android apps and regular Chrome browsing, they do not protect Linux apps in the same way, as Linux runs in its own sandbox environment.
 Similarly, you can configure a VPN in Chrome OS itself using PPTP or L2TP/IPsec, but this also will not secure Linux sessions.

 A "kill-switch" prevents your Chromebook from accessing the internet without a VPN connection.
 They are particularly useful for torrenters because they often leave their computers downloading and seeding unattended for hours at a time.
 And a VPN dropout during that time can leave you very exposed!

 Please note: Kill-switches may be called something else, such as "Network lock" or even just "Firewall".
 Kill-switches are usually enabled manually in your VPN app but are sometimes transparently built-in.
 For example, the ExpressVPN app for Android includes a kill-switch labeled "Network protection."